Unified Endpoint Security (UES) is a relatively new concept in endpoint security—but it’s also one that’s quickly growing in popularity.

 Endpoint Detection And Response (EDR)

-EPP and EDR are often closely linked—but they don’t quite do the same thing.
+Endpoint protection platforms and endpoint detection and response (EDR) are often closely linked—but they don’t quite do the same thing.
 While EPPs prevent and block malicious attacks, EDR focuses on detecting, analyzing, and responding to threats that have already breached the system.
 An EPP is your shield, but EDR is your sword.

 EDR continuously monitors endpoint devices for advanced threats that might have bypassed the EPP and made it into your environment.
 EDR automatically detects these threats and notifies security teams for further action.
 Another key component is its ability to collect and analyze data on threats and incidents.